dribnet/purvs/README.md

 11. offsetx3: x offset of the rectangle
 12. offsety3: y offset of the rectangle
 13. angle: angle of rotation of the rectangle
+14. translatex: the x translation for the degree of rotation
+15. translatey: the y translation for the degree of rotation